marccarre/topcoder/README.md

 - Run:
+	- `./topcoder` to start the applet with the Greed plugin.
 	- `gradle idea` or `gradle eclipse` to configure your favourite IDE.
-	- `./topcoder` to start the applet with the Greed plugin.
 	- `gradle check` to compile and test.
-	- `python build.py` to compile and test continuously.
+	- `python build.py` to compile and test continuously using Gradle.
-	- `python build.py <gradle tasks>` to continuously run the specified tasks.
+	- `python build.py <gradle tasks>` to continuously run the specified Gradle tasks.

 - Upgrade: